The stability and energy exchange mechanism of divergent states with real energy: Physical Laws in a Divergent State

 \subsection{Divergence criterion}

-It has already been proved that $\Delta{E}$ is related to $\Delta{x}$.
-Energy minimization principle is often used to obtain ground state, such as density function theory\cite{Sanchez-Portal}.
-Energy minimization corresponds to $\Delta{E}=0$, while $\Delta{x}$ corresponds to the divergent extent of wavefunctions, which is related to stability.
-These make another criterion possible.
-Namely, whether the wavefunction is divergent is the criterion of whether the particle has reached steady state, and the precondition is that this kind of divergence is happened with that all continuity condition are well met, such as the divergence happened in CETM.
-It's obvious that this criterion is also suitable for excited states.
-Moreover it's more reliable than energy minimization principle.
-Because, energy minimization may be local, etc. While, CS obtained by divergence criterion is absolutely reliable.
-Because the stability of wavefunctions is directly determined by $\Delta{x}$.
-The bigger $\Delta{x}$ is, the more stable the state is.
-As long as there is no divergence, $\Delta{x}$ is absolutely quite big.
+It has been already proved that $\Delta{E}$ is related to $\Delta{x}$.
+The energy minimization principle is often used to obtain the ground state.
+It corresponds to $\Delta{E}=0$, while $\Delta{x}$ corresponds to the diverging extent of the wave function which is related to the stability.
+These considerations make another criterion possible.
+Namely, whether the wave function is divergent is the criterion for whether the particle has reached a steady state, and the precondition is that all continuity conditions are met well.
+The extent of divergence determines the uncertainty of the energy, namely the stability of the state.
+Then, in practice, the extent of divergence determines the energy accuracy of a selected stable state.
+It is obvious that this criterion is also suitable for excited states.
+Moreover, it is absolutely reliable, because the stability of the wave functions is directly determined by $\Delta{x}$.
+The bigger that $\Delta{x}$ is, the more stable the state is.
+As long as there is no divergence, $\Delta{x}$ is naturally big enough.
 Then the stability is naturally guaranteed.
-Under the circumstances, this criterion has a wide range of applications, such as thermodynamic simulation, many-body problem, time-dependent problem etc. Once you get a convergent wavefunction by any way which satisfies the precondition, you have obtained a steady state in physics.
+Under the circumstances, this criterion has a wide range of applications, such as in thermodynamic simulation\cite{IbanezNezgaraot-195}, the many-body problem, time-dependent problems, etc. Once one achieves a convergent wave function in any way that satisfies the precondition, one has obtained a convergent stable state.